 In this section we discuss the requirements and methods used for preparing climate change projections, with a focus on projections of extremes and the associated uncertainties.
-The discussion draws on AR4 (Christensen et al., 2007; Meehl et al., 2007b; Randall et al., 2007) with consideration of some additional issues relevant to projections of extremes in the context of risk and disaster management.
+The discussion draws on the AR4 (Christensen et al., 2007; Meehl et al., 2007b; Randall et al., 2007) with consideration of some additional issues relevant to projections of extremes in the context of risk and disaster management.
 More detailed assessments of projections for specific extremes are provided in Sections 3.3 to 3.5.
-Summaries of these assessments are provided in Table 3.1.
-Overviews of projected regional changes in temperature extremes, heavy precipitation and dryness are provided in Table 3.3.
+Summaries of these assessments are provided in Table 3-1.
+Overviews of projected regional changes in temperature extremes, heavy precipitation, and dryness are provided in Table 3-3 (see pages 196-202).